vanderbiltscl/SC3260_HPC/README.md

 > The crash course on C is NOT included in the midterm topics

 The midterm is in written format, will include 6 questions and will last for one hour.
+The midterm is open notes.

 Midterm date: **March 11th, 2020**